What Happens if I’m Accused of a Title IX Violation in Wisconsin?

 How the Hearing Works

-During the hearing, you and the complainant will have the opportunity to share evidence, call witnesses, and pose questions.
+During the hearing, you and the complainant will have the opportunity to present evidence, call witnesses, cross examine witnesses and testify.
 This is not a criminal trial, but it has many of the same features.
-You are entitled to have an advisor, often a lawyer, speak on your behalf.
-This is essential in ensuring your full protection.
+You are entitled to have an advisor with you at this hearing (this person can a lawyer of your choosing) to present your case and advocate for you.
+Having an experienced attorney represent you can provide you with the best chance of being successful in your case.

 Standard of Proof

-The school investigation follows a different standard of proof than other areas of law.
-In Title IX cases, this is the "preponderance of the evidence" standard.
+The burden of proof to establish a violation in Title IX cases is the "preponderance of the evidence" standard.
 This means they will decide against you if they believe it is more likely than not that the Title IX violation occurred.
 The standard of proof here is much easier to meet compared to the "beyond a reasonable doubt" standard found in criminal cases.
 A Title IX attorney can help you understand these standards, guide you through this process and present the best defense for you.

 Possible Sanctions if Found Responsible